surepy/jekyll-now/_posts/2024-3-28-flashing-latest-marlin-on-aquila-x2-h32.md

 ![marlin boot screen on h32](https://github.com/surepy/surepy.github.io/assets/24486494/21ab1418-696c-4771-a323-095a08329e02)

 You did it!
-Now you're on upstream Merlin with your H32 aquila X2!
+Now you're on upstream Marlin with your H32 aquila X2!

 I hope you get to make cool stuff with this!